 I get into Six Healing Sounds due to my search to understand the 1850s Siu Lin Tao writing.
 So, I got the Siu Lin Tao writing in 1977, in order to understand it, I have to dig very deep into Buddhism classics and practice to search for the detailed explanations.

 I was able to study Buddha Dharma, because my grandfather on my mother’s side is one of the people who helped to bring Buddhism into northern Sumatra of Indonesia, I was granted permission to freely enter my Sifu Ven.
 Fa Chan’s Buddhist temple exclusive liberally to study the buddhist scripture.
 My late Sifu Fa Chan was a student of the late Ven.
-Sek Ko Sam, a Shaolin martial monk who brought Shaolin martial art to the south east Asia in the early 1900s.
+Sek Ko Sam, a Shaolin martial monk who brought Shaolin martial art to the Southeast Asia in the early 1900s.

 It turns out that Chinese Buddhist-based martial arts internal practice is based in the Buddha’s teaching of Anapanasatti.
-And about 1500 years ago, the buddhist monk Shramana Zhiyi, who lectured on his summary on Anapanasati experience in the book, The Essentials of Buddhist Meditation, had corporated the Six Healing Sounds practice.
+And about 1500 years ago, the Buddhist monk Shramana Zhiyi, who lectured on his summary on Anapanasati experience in the book, The Essentials of Buddhist Meditation, had incorporated the Six Healing Sounds practice.
 Thus, Buddhist-based martial arts of China since then are using Anapanasati and the Six Healing Sounds to develop their internal skill; and the six healing sound practice is known for healing internal injury and strengthening internal organs.

 The chance I had to study in the Buddhist temple’s exclusive library for 2 years prior to coming to the USA for my electrical engineering education, provided me the education to be proficient in ancient Chinese classics, Buddha sutras, Chinese martial arts classics, and qigong classics.
 This all enabled me to search into and track down the critical ancient Chinese classic to crack the code of the 1850s Wing Chun classic.
 At that time, I was in the Buddhist temple everyday studying, such that my late Sifu ask my grandmother’s permission to ordain me as a Buddhist monk.